Vaent/CardPeeGee/documentation/Tech debt.md

 ## Bugs

 - The only conversion option for cards with value 2 should be Spades, and only in combat since the "Zero of Spades" has a useful function there.
 Currently the only check is whether a sprite exists for the requested conversion.
 There is no feedback to the player if that check fails.
-- Cards returned to the deck may retain a rotation value away from the plane of the play area - observed in manual testing when repeatedly stacking the deck to deal the 2 of Spades as the first card in new encounters.

 ## In scope